When you want to publish a quote (or statement of work) you can either:

 The pdf can be emailed to your customer.

-Note: When using a quote as a pdf, the Task board and Gantt chart will not be interactive unlike the digital link that will allow you to click on the task board and Gantt chart to view it in its entirety in PSOhub.
+Note: When using a quote as a pdf, the Plan and Gantt chart will not be interactive unlike the digital link that will allow you to click on the plan and Gantt chart to view it in its entirety in PSOhub.

 Publish as a link